 - 1. All allegations, including those against a town or parish councillor, must be made in writing to the Monitoring Officer of Arun District Council (MO). - 2.
-Within 28 days of receipt of the complaint the Monitoring Officer will decide whether or not the complaint is within the scope of the Code of Conduct and if so The MO is responsible for deciding whether or not to accept the complaint any further action is necessary.
-This will be completed within 28 working days. - 4.3.
-Anonymous complaints will not be accepted unless the MO concludes that there is a compelling public interest why a serious allegation made anonymously may be taken forward. - 5.4.
+Within 20 working days of receipt of the complaint the Monitoring Officer will decide whether any further action is necessary. - 3.
+Anonymous complaints will not be accepted unless the MO concludes that there is a compelling public interest why a serious allegation made anonymously may be taken forward. - 4.
 The MO may refer the matter to the Standards Committee to take the decision in his or her place and he or she may delegate the matter to his or her deputy or another officer if, for example he or she believes there is a conflict of interest.
-This power is at the discretion of the MO. - 6.5.
+This power is at the discretion of the MO. - 5.
 The MO will apply an initial filter to an allegation for example, to check that the complaint is against a Member, that they were in office at the time of the alleged incident and that the matter would be capable of being a breach of the Code.
-If the MO is of the view that- the complaint does not fundamentally relate to a Code of Conduct matter, then he/she will decline to progress it further under this procedure.
+If the MO is of the view that the complaint does not fundamentally relate to a Code of Conduct matter, then he/she will decline to progress it further under this procedure.
 It is generally considered that complaints relating to the consideration of planning and/or licensing applications will not be dealt with under this procedure if there is an alternative legal remedy.
 The Council has no authority to deal with complaints which relate solely to a councillor's private life or things they do which are not related to their role as a councillor.